 Every building on campus; whether classrooms, dormitories, offices, or recreation; has independent fire alarm systems that tie into a control system located at Public Safety Dispatch.
 These systems need to be tested regularly to ensure they function properly in the event of an emergency.
 The EH&S department coordinates fire drills with Public Safety, so that an officer can be present on the scene to assist in safety procedures.
 Drills are to be treated as actual alarms with full evacuation of all occupants.
-Although drills are intended to be a surprise, the EH&S department schedules them with building managers and campus coordinators to avoid times where special events or activities may be taking place.
 Each building is required by the New York State Fire Code to have evacuation drills performed quarterly with one of the drills performed during the hours of darkness.

 In an effort to maintain an environment that will not compromise the protection of life or property at RIT, the EH&S Department has developed a Hot-Works Permit Program.

 Hot Work is any work using open flames or sources of heat that could ignite materials in the work area.
 Engineering activities, academic, research, and maintenance, often must utilize cutting, welding, brazing, heat materials, operate boilers, and conduct other hot work techniques.
 These procedures have the potential to create unnecessary alarms or actual fires.

 A Hot-Work Permit is required for any operation involving open flames or producing heat and/or sparks and must be obtained prior to the commencement of work by the company or RIT employee performing the work.
 A Hot-Work Permit can be obtained at the RIT EH&S offices located in Grace Watson Hall (Building 25).
 An EH&S representative will assist with completing the permit and will provide a signed copy of the permit indicating the time frame for which the work is allowed.